English Bible | English MT | Torah 101 | PC Freeware | Pocket PC Freeware | Palm Freeware | Search | òáøéú

 If you have IE5 or later, but it does not show our Hebrew correctly--first check that you have set the browser to choose the right encoding automatically: click on "View" on the menu at the top of the screen, and then on "Encoding", and see that "Auto-Select" is checked; if it is not, do check it.
 If that still does not work, you presumably need to download the free Hebrew support package: click on "Tools" on the menu at the top of the screen, and then on "Windows Update"; when you get to the Windows Update site, click on "Product Updates", and when you finally get the list of possible updates (this may take a long time), scroll down to the "Hebrew support" and get it.
 (While you are there, if you see any Critical Updates, you should also get them.)

-If you have a Mac, Microsoft's Internet Explorer does not properly support our normal right-to-left Hebrew, but Apple Safari does reportedly support our Hebrew (even with vowels) and there is Firefox 3 for the MAC as well as Windows and Linux.
+If you have a MAC, Microsoft's Internet Explorer does not properly support our normal right-to-left Hebrew, but Apple Safari does reportedly support our Hebrew (even with vowels) and there is Firefox for the MAC as well as Windows and Linux.
 We have abandoned our previous plans for versions for Visual Hebrew for older browsers (Left-to-Right "Euro" fonts) and Mac's unique RTL Hebrew.

 For a much more detailed explanation of setting up Hebrew on your Windows or Mac browser including typing in Hebrew for search boxes and the like (not just passively seeing Hebrew), visit City Wall!